Holy Trinity Church, Guildford: Collapse of 1740

 Other alterations have taken place throughout the 20th century.
-The wrought iron choir screen dates from 1927, when Holy Trinity became pro-cathedral.
+The wrought iron choir screen dates from 1927, when Holy Trinity became the pro-cathedral.
 The organ has undergone substantial movement and alteration over the years, culminating in complete renovations in 1977 and 1997.

 Features inside the church include the tomb of George Abbot, Archbishop of Canterbury from 1611 to 1633 and founder of Abbot's Hospital, which stands opposite the church, and a memorial to Arthur Onslow, former Speaker of the House of Commons.
 The panelled octagonal pulpit on its octagonal stem dates to 1769 but is in the style of Wren; it has a domed sounding board above it on fluted Ionic columns.
 The pulpit was originally higher so that the preacher could see into the galleries when delivering the sermon but it was shortened in 1869.
 The Baroque style baptismal font was given in 1910 by a Miss Russell in memory of her two sisters and has a red marble bowl sitting on a central stem.
 It is decorated with the heads of cherubs and acanthus leaves and is possessed of a domed and composite-columned font cover which is currently in storage.

 The church also has a ring of eight bells hung for change ringing.
 Four of the bells date from 1769, cast by Lester, Pack & Chapman, with the others having been cast in 1912 by John Taylor & Co.

 Pro-Cathedral

 As a response to the increasing population of south-east England, the diocese of Winchester was divided into three sections in 1927.
 The Congé d'Elire for this purpose was held in the Weston Chapel.
 Holy Trinity Church was initially used as the cathedral for the new Diocese of Guildford, but it was judged too small for the task, and in 1928 the diocese decided to build a new cathedral.
-Work began on the new cathedral in 1933, but the Second World War delayed the construction considerably, and it was not consecrated until 1961, although services had been held in the crypt since 1947.
+Work began in 1933, but the Second World War delayed the construction considerably, and it was not consecrated until 1961, although services had been held in the crypt since 1947.
 In the intervening years Holy Trinity Church served as pro-cathedral.

 Today

 Worship

 The style of worship at Holy Trinity Church falls within the liberal tradition of the Church of England.
 There are usually two services, a Sung Eucharist (Common Worship) and Evensong (Book of Common Prayer), on a Sunday.
 Morning Prayer is said every weekday.
 Sunday worship is led by the forty-strong choir, which is unusual in being a parish church choir which retains an all-boys treble line.

-Holy Trinity is Guildford's civic church, where the installation of each new Mayor and the town's annual Act of Remembrance is celebrated.
+Holy Trinity is Guildford's civic church, where the installation of each new mayor and the town's annual Act of Remembrance is celebrated.
 It also serves as the venue for regular musical events.

 The parish of Holy Trinity and Saint Mary's has links with the Diocese of Highveld in South Africa, and a group of parishioners travelled to the Highveld in 2008.